swarnalee/website/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Keep in touch"
-subtitle = "Email is the best way to reach me :)"
+subtitle = "I'm best reached via email.
+I'm always open to interesting conversations and collaboration. :)"

 # Automatically link email and phone?
 autolink = true